Delegate Guide

 Click here to download an overview of UNA-USA Procedure.

-The following expectations are designed so that delegates can make the most out of YMUN XLIX.
+The following expectations are designed so that delegates can make the most out of YMUN LI.
 By attending YMUN, delegates, advisors, and delegations agree to abide by the standards of conduct outlined in the Terms and Conditions, Expectations, and Code of Conduct listed below.
 YMUN reserves the right to determine what constitutes unacceptable behavior, and to take appropriate measures to discipline or dismiss the offending delegate, advisor, delegation, or other participants without refund.

 Violations of any of these conduct expectations will be reported to advisors and will result in immediate consequences as determined by the YMUN Secretary-General.
 Consequences include, and are not limited to: suspension or prohibition from committee and other YMUN activities, disadvantages on Awards considerations, expulsion from the conference, ban on delegate and/or delegation from attending future YMUN or YIRA conferences.